cloudflare/cloudflare-docs/content/page-shield/_index.md

 # Cloudflare Page Shield

-Page Shield provides allows you to take control on the scripts running on your websites.
+Page Shield allows you to take control of the scripts running on your websites.

 ## Features